Heinrich Schliemann: Troy and Mycenae

 In 1876, he began digging at Mycenae, under the supervision of Panagiotis Stamatakis, a Greek archaeologist attached to the excavation as a condition of Schliemann's permit.
 There, he discovered the Shaft Graves, with their skeletons and more regal gold, including the so-called Mask of Agamemnon.
 These findings were published in Mycenae in 1878.

 Although he had received permission in 1876 to continue excavation, Schliemann did not reopen the dig site at Troy until 1878–1879, after another excavation in Ithaca designed to locate a site mentioned in the Odyssey.
 Emile Burnouf and Rudolf Virchow joined him there in 1879.

 In 1880 Schliemann began excavation of the Treasury of Minyas at Orchomenus (Boeotia).

-From 1882–1883 Schliemann made a sixth excavation at Troy, in 1884 an excavation of Tiryns with Wilhelm Dörpfeld (who emphasized the importance of strata), and from 1889–1890 a seventh and eighth excavation at Troy, also with Dörpfeld.
+From 1882 to 1883 Schliemann made a sixth excavation at Troy, in 1884 an excavation of Tiryns with Wilhelm Dörpfeld, and from 1889 to 1890 a seventh and eighth excavation at Troy, also with Dörpfeld.

 Personal life

-After learning that his childhood sweetheart Minna had married, Schliemann married Ekaterina Petrovna Lyschin (1826–1896) on October 12, 1852.
+After learning that his childhood sweetheart Minna had married, Schliemann married Ekaterina Petrovna Lyschin (1826–1896) on 12 October 1852.
 She was the niece of one of his wealthy friends in St Petersburg and they had three children; a son, Sergey (1855–1941), and two daughters, Natalya (1859–1869) and Nadezhda (1861–1935).
 As a consequence of his many travels, Schliemann was often separated from his wife and children.
-He spent a month studying at the Sorbonne in 1866, while moving his assets from St. Petersburg to Paris to invest in real estate.
+He spent a month studying at the Sorbonne in 1866 while moving his assets from St. Petersburg to Paris to invest in real estate.
 He asked his wife to join him, but she refused.

 Schliemann threatened to divorce Ekaterina twice before doing so.
 In 1869, he bought property and settled in Indianapolis for about three months to take advantage of Indiana's liberal divorce laws, although he obtained the divorce by lying about his residency in the U.S. and his intention to remain in the state.
 He moved to Athens as soon as an Indiana court granted him the divorce and married again two months later.

 A former teacher and Athenian friend, Theokletos Vimpos, the Archbishop of Mantineia and Kynouria, helped Schliemann find someone "enthusiastic about Homer and about a rebirth of my beloved Greece...with a Greek name and a soul impassioned for learning."
-The archbishop suggested the 17 years old Sophia Engastromenos, daughter of his cousin.
+The archbishop suggested the 17-year-old Sophia Engastromenos, daughter of his cousin.
 They were married by the archbishop on 23 September 1869.
 They later had two children, Andromache and Agamemnon Schliemann.